- 1 Application types

 Click Clone application to create a new application that is an exact copy of the selected application.
 Save the clone with a unique name and then manage it like any other application.
 This can be useful when you want to use the same structure as the selected application, but need to specify different settings or resources.

 All builds are initially enabled by default.
 To disable a build, deselect it.

-After a build is disabled, you can also click the trash icon to delete the build.For more information about builds, see Application builds.
+To delete a build, you must first disable it.
+This reveals a trash icon under the Actions column that you can click to delete the build.For more information about builds, see Application builds.